OUR GOVERNANCE STRUCTURE

 Communication with Employees

 Crest Nicholson's values, policies, and procedures form part of its formal contract with employees, both permanent and temporary.
-Policies and procedures are reviewed and approved by the Executive Leadership Team and are communicated using appropriate media, including the Company intranet.
+Policies and procedures are reviewed and approved by the Executive Committee and are communicated using appropriate media, including the Company intranet.

 Staff engagement is important to Crest Nicholson.
 Information and changes that the Company wishes to communicate (including trading updates) are disseminated via various media as appropriate to the message, such as departmental briefings, road shows and one on one meetings, plus the Company intranet.